Problem of Apollonius: Generalizations

 The configuration of a circle tangent to four circles in the plane has special properties, which have been elucidated by Larmor (1891) and Lachlan (1893).
 Such a configuration is also the basis for Casey's theorem, itself a generalization of Ptolemy's theorem.

-The extension of Apollonius' problem to three dimensions, namely, the problem of finding a fifth sphere that is tangent to four given spheres, can be solved by analogous methods.
+The extension of Apollonius's problem to three dimensions, namely, the problem of finding a fifth sphere that is tangent to four given spheres, can be solved by analogous methods.
 For example, the given and solution spheres can be resized so that one given sphere is shrunk to point while maintaining tangency.
-Inversion in this point reduces Apollonius' problem to finding a plane that is tangent to three given spheres.
+Inversion in this point reduces Apollonius's problem to finding a plane that is tangent to three given spheres.
 There are in general eight such planes, which become the solutions to the original problem by reversing the inversion and the resizing.
 This problem was first considered by Pierre de Fermat, and many alternative solution methods have been developed over the centuries.

-Apollonius' problem can even be extended to d dimensions, to construct the hyperspheres tangent to a given set of d + 1 hyperspheres.
-Following the publication of Frederick Soddy's re-derivation of the Descartes' theorem in 1936, several people solved (independently) the mutually tangent case corresponding to Soddy's circles in d dimensions.
+Apollonius's problem can even be extended to d dimensions, to construct the hyperspheres tangent to a given set of d + 1 hyperspheres.
+Following the publication of Frederick Soddy's re-derivation of the Descartes's theorem in 1936, several people solved (independently) the mutually tangent case corresponding to Soddy's circles in d dimensions.